What is Attitude Flying?

 These are the elements the pilot uses to see his attitude.
 What we see in this picture is a straight and level attitude.

 Can’t we just look at the instruments?
 See if our airspeed and altitude are OK?

 Sure – but those instruments tell us about now, not about what is going to happen.
-Do you remember the complication that arose in the last chapter (time)?
+Do you remember the complication (inertia) that arose in the last chapter (Why Attitude Flying?)?
 And the talk of equilibrium?

 That’s the reason pilots need to be aware of their attitude.
 Because the airplane in the above picture is in equilibrium.
 It is not accelerating.
 So the picture 30 seconds from now will be essentially the same.
 By holding the airplane in this attitude the pilot is maintaining equilibrium.
 Looking out the window, you would think the airplane was on rails.

 How do we fly attitude?

 It is not a perfect world.
 Even on a smooth day, every airplane (if left to its own devices) will drift slowly from the straight and level attitude.
 It is the pilot’s job to keep it there.
 So if a wing drops (and in the above picture the left wing may be slightly low) the pilot picks up the wing.
 It is not that the pilot doesn’t let the picture change (that would take super powers).
 It’s that he doesn’t let the picture stay changed.
 He puts it right back where he wants it.

 Because . . . well, what if in the above picture the left wing is slightly low?
 What is going to happen?

 Remember how an airplane turns?
 The pilot tilts the lift vector.
 If the left wing is low, the lift vector is no longer straight up and down.
 It is pointing slightly left.
 So the wing is generating a force that tugs the airplane’s flight path to the left.